MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 information of each character consists of two 4-bit colour indeces (foreground and background).
 Each 4-bit colour index is then mapped to an 8-bit colour using a global colour palette.
-The only real benefit of this more complicated implementation is to save of the amount of memory needed for the colour information.
+The only real benefit of this more complicated implementation is to save on the amount of memory needed for the colour information.

 So to summarize, each byte of colour memory is divided into two 4-bit colour